Installation of the 2022 CSD Portfolio Software and Data

 This FAQ applies to an old version of the CSD Portfolio, the latest version is 2023.1.

-There are several options to adjust the installation of the CSD-System to your needs.
+There are several options to adjust the installation of the CSD Portfolio to your needs.

-Installing the CSD data and CSD-System software separately
+Installing the CSD data and CSD Portfolio software separately

-Using the standard graphical installation interface, you will have the option to install both data and software (the default), only the data, or only the software.
-To install the data to a different location, it is highly suggested to perform the data-only install first.
+Using the standard graphical installation interface, you will have the option to install both data and software (the default), only data, or only software.
+It is recommended to perform the data-only install first.
 If this is done, you can supply the path to the location of the data during installation of the software and have this location automatically used when running the software.

 Running the installer at the command line

-More advanced use of the CSD System installers usually involves running via the command line, which allows various arguments to be added that changes the installer's behaviour or provides information normally entered via installer dialogs.
+More advanced use of the CSD Portfolio installers usually involves running via the command line.

 To run the installer application at the command line, ensure you are in the same working directory and use the open command, e.g.: